A SUCCESSFUL CAREER IN THE MUSIC INDUSTRY

-If you want to have a successful career in the music industry, you have to go through a certain process.
-So many people assume that they’ll post a video online, wait for the right deal to come along, and then they’ll suddenly be millionaires.
-Things normally don’t work like that.
+Many people who are not familiar with the process of how this works will assume that you’d just post a video online, wait for the right deal to come along, and then you’ll suddenly be a millionaire.
+Unfortunately, things normally don’t work like that.
 Rather than setting yourself up to potentially fall hard, you should just take the steps that you need to make it big the right way.
 Below are a few options to consider.